allisonatwill/allisonatwill.github.io/_posts/2015-02-06-resource-constrained-budget-optimization.markdown

 		<li>Physical resources (bodily and emotional fatigue)</li>
 </ol>

-<p>This type of individual choice analysis can also be expressed as a simple optimization problem: </p>
+<p>This type of individual choice analysis can also be expressed as a simple optimization problem, as described by this reward function: </p>

 <img src="{{ site.baseurl }}/img/utility-function.jpg" alt="Simple Utility">
 <span class="caption text-muted">Where F = financial resources and W<sub>f</sub> = Weight of financial resources (how much I care about preserving them).  </span>